Working as a freelancer

 Although freelance work will give you more time with your family, it is important to set boundaries between work and home life.
 Don’t let your working hours be interspersed with household errands.
 It is a good idea to have a separate room to work in, a place where you do not do activities such as eating, relaxing and sleeping.
 As Melanie says "a place free from cats and sticky fingers, where you can shut the door at the end of the day."

-Gillian advises those starting out to make good use of the SfEP.
-"Join the SfEP for networking and reduced rates on SfEP courses; it also has an accreditation scheme in proofreading and copy-editing.
-The SfEP website is good for unbiased information and advice on prospects."
+Gillian advises those starting out to make good use of the CIEP.
+"Join the CIEP for networking and reduced rates on CIEP courses; it also has an accreditation scheme in proofreading and copy-editing.
+The CIEP website is good for unbiased information and advice on prospects."